babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 Without this syncing we would have to deal with optionals for all the switches, falling back to their defaults, defined in code.
 That also highlights another issue with `Root.plist`, that we need to repeat default value in the code and in the plist and make sure they allign to avoid confusion.

-Another issue caused by using `Root.plist` and overrides in this way is when we move from Local feature switch used during development to Remote feature switch used on a final stage of the feautre rollout we have to remember to move the plist entry for this switch from one section to another.
+Another issue caused by using `Root.plist` and overrides in this way is when we move from Local feature switch used during development to Remote feature switch used on a final stage of the feature rollout we have to remember to move the plist entry for this switch from one section to another.
 Otherwise there will be no way to override it during testing.

 Having a wrong key name in the plist is also the issue that is very easy to miss.

 ### Firebase switches semantics

-ATM we use Firebase Remote Config and A/B Tests features at the same time.
+At the moment, we use Firebase Remote Config and A/B Tests features at the same time.
 While indeed for the client it does not matter if the value of a switch is set as a result of a running A/B test or is simply a remote config flag (in fact Firebase A/B Tests are built on top of Remote Config) there are situations when understanding the difference between flags being used for A/B tests or not when reading code instead of consulting with Firebase console is helpful.
 Right now all our Firebase switches are expressed as A/B test variants though.
 That created a lot of confusion when we had to consolidate and remove few feature switches related to the NVL and had to figure out if any of them are actually running A/B tests (as the names were not very helpful to identify if some configs were related to NVL or something else on the screens affected by NVL).

 ### Point of access

 There is no single way of accessing feature switches in code.
 Local feature switches are defined in one place, Firebase feature switches are defined in another place, we also have static app configurations and consumer network feature switches (in patient details).
 It does not create a lot of friction but can be cumbersome to replace local feature switch with remote when feature is due to release.
-At the same time all these places (local/Firebase feature switches, app configuration) became a dumping ground for the switchies for various features of the app, even when they have their own modules.
+At the same time all these places (local/Firebase feature switches, app configuration) became a dumping ground for the switches for various features of the app, even when they have their own modules.
 And its not uncommon to have conflicts between PRs which both introduce Firebase feature switches for different issues.

 ### App configuration boilerplate

-We use app configuration type (and types related to it) to define "static" feature switches things that are hardcoded in the app and are cuased by different requirements for the products.
+We use app configuration type (and types related to it) to define "static" feature switches things that are hardcoded in the app and are caused by different requirements for the products.
 I.e. one app can define that it should use a new feature flow while another does not use it.

 This brings more clarity in what values are defined for what apps, we don't have to consult Firebase config and we don't risk accidently changing the value.
 We also don't need to wait for firebase config to be fetched and don't risk not having a right value when Firebase fails.